 Tidy up your browser

 We spend a lot of our computing time inside a browser, and this is another area where you can do some serious tidying.
-The aforementioned CCleaner does a good job of clearing out digital garbage that your browser doesn’t really need, but each browser has options of its own that you can also employ.
+The aforementioned CCleaner also does a good job of clearing out digital garbage that your browser doesn’t really need, but each browser has options of its own you can employ.

 Finally, removing unused browser extensions can have the same benefits as uninstalling unused applications.
 This will streamline your browser, lowering its demands on your computer’s resources and keeping you safer as well.
 Open up your browser’s extensions or plug-ins page and see if there are any add-ons you can do without.

 Organize your system

 Keeping your folders organized means less work for your machine and less time for you to find important files.
 Plus, if everything is organized neatly, you’re less likely to accumulate forgotten apps and tools that will eat up hard drive space.